PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 .. _VASP vdW wiki: https://cms.mpi.univie.ac.at/vasp/vasp/vdW_DF_functional_Langreth_Lundqvist_et_al.html

-The following environment variable can be used to automatically copy in the van der Waals kernel, which is needed for vdW calculations, see `VASP vdW wiki`_, for more details.
+The following environment variable can be used to automatically copy the van der Waals kernel to the calculation directory.
+The kernel is needed for vdW calculations, see `VASP vdW wiki`_, for more details.
 The kernel is looked for, whenever ``luse_vdw=True``.

 .. highlight:: bash